techeazy-consulting/techeazy-devops/README.md

 2.  **Destroy the resources:**

     ```bash
-    terraform destroy -var-file="modules/dev.tfvars"  # or modules/prod.tfvars
+    terraform destroy -var-file="dev.tfvars"  # or prod.tfvars
     ```

 ## `stop_after_minutes` Warning

-The `modules/script.sh` file contains a command to shut down the instance after a specified number of minutes.
+The `script.sh` file contains a command to shut down the instance after a specified number of minutes.
 Be aware of this behavior and adjust the `stop_after_minutes` variable accordingly.
 This is for cost-saving purposes as per the assignment requirements.
 Consider removing or commenting out this line if you do not want the instance to automatically shut down.